TrevorFSmith/potassium/README.md

 ### Create Reactive components

-	// define a Potassium reactive component to handle a simple dynamic behavior class CounterComponent extends k.Component {
+	// define a PotassiumES reactive component to handle a simple dynamic behavior class CounterComponent extends k.Component {

 		// use default parameters to pass a data model to the constructor